Tom-PIT/Connected.Docs/en/Sales/Documents/IssuedInvoices.md

 At the top of every document, an **Attachments** section is available.

-You can upload any relevant file—such as delivery notes, transport documents, photos, or supporting records.
+You can upload any relevant fileâ€”such as delivery notes, transport documents, photos, or supporting records.
 All attached files remain stored together with the document and can be reviewed at any time.

 #### Linked documents